balamat/II_projekt_School-system/README.md

 Flow Work Earth - project phase 2.
 School System
 Your task is to build a school registration system.
-Recommended classes: Name, Subject, Grade, Student,Teacher, ClassDiary
+Recommended classes: Name, Subject, Grade, Student, Teacher, ClassDiary

 1. create queryable data in a JSON file
 2. when starting the program, decide what we want to do